oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Minimum length of the salt

 The length of the randomly-generated portion of the salt SHOULD be at least 128 bits.

 ## Choice of a hash function

-For the security of this scheme, the hash function is required to have the following property.
-Given a claim value, a salt, and the resulting hash, it is hard to find a second salt value so that `HASH(salt | claim_value)` equals the hash.
+For the security of this scheme, the hash function is required to be preimage and collision resistant, i.e., it is infeasible to calculate the salt and claim value that result in a particular digest, and it is infeasible to find a different salt and claim value pair that result in a matching digest, respectively.

 Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
 revealed fundamental weaknesses and they MUST NOT be used.